oaxacas/aws-picshrinkr/README.md

 # PicShrinkr – Serverless File Processing Pipeline on AWS

-PicShrinkr is an event-driven, serverless application built on Amazon Web Services (AWS).
+PicShrinkr is a serverless backend application built using AWS.
+It demonstrates how cloud services can automatically react to events without requiring traditional servers or a user interface.
 When a file is uploaded to a specific Amazon S3 bucket, an AWS Lambda function automatically processes the file by copying it to another S3 bucket and saving metadata to a DynamoDB table.
 All activity is logged in CloudWatch.

 This project was created as a final portfolio project for an AWS computing course and demonstrates real-world use of AWS serverless services.